Scugog Shores Museum Village Virtual Tour

 Welcome!

-The Scugog Shores Museum Village (SSMVA) is located in Port Perry, Ontario, Canada and shows what daily life was like in Scugog from the mid to late 1800s.
+The Scugog Shores Museum Village (SSMVA) is located in Port Perry, Ontario, Canada.
+We interpret stories in Scugog from the mid 1800s to the mid 1900s.

 SSMVA was founded in 1970 by the Lake Scugog Historical Society.
 Follow along with our audio tour for more information!